 It can be very confronting to read this information, and to realise that you might be experiencing domestic violence or be in an abusive.
 Being in a rural or remote area may cause you to feel even more alone than ever.
 You are not alone.

 DVassist understands that reaching out for help can be hard.
 It is important to remember that there is help and support available and we are here to help you.
+Our telephone counselling service.
+Call 1800 080 083 to speak confidentially with one of our trained and experienced family and domestic violence counsellors who understand the unique challenges of living in regional, remote and rural areas.

 The information on this website can connect you with help in your local area through our online service directory.
 If you cannot find help locally, we also have a comprehensive list of state and national domestic and family violence services providers you can contact.